Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

    "subreddit","string","The name of the subreddit."
    "operator_id","string","The full ID36 (`t2_` prefixed) of the moderator who actioned the note."
    "operator","string","The name of the moderator who actioned the note."
-   "user_id","string","The full ID36 (`t2_` prefixed) of the user who this note applies."
+   "user_id","string","The full ID36 (`t2_` prefixed) of the user who this note applies to."
-   "user","string","The name of the user who this note applies."
+   "user","string","The name of the user who this note applies to."
    "mod_action_data","object","Moderation action data.
 The information in this object is only useful if the note is an action note, not a user note.